tebjan/TimerTool/README.md

 TimerTool
 =========

-Little tool to get and the the windows timer values
+Little tool to get and set the the windows timer values.